Australia's Uranium Mines

 Required infrastructure would include a 280 ML/day desalination plant (reverse osmosis) on Spencer Gulf, supplying 200 ML/day to the operation; much increased power provision by 650 MWe; a 105 km rail spur; a new airport; accommodation expansion at and near Roxby Downs.
 Some of the power increment – about 250 MWe – could eventually be met by a cogeneration plant harnessing waste heat from burning sulfur at the acid plant.
 Most of it would need to come either from the grid or a 600 MWe combined cycle gas turbine plant at Olympic Dam.

 A draft Environmental Impact Study was released on 1 May 2009.
 Following feedback, a Supplementary EIS was submitted to government in December 2010 and government approval of the proposal was announced in October 2011.
 BHP Billiton moved the project to feasibility study stage in March 2011, but in August 2012 put the $28 billion project on hold while it investigated less-costly alternatives.
+In November 2012 the state government granted a four-year extension, conditional on the company spending $650 million on pre-project research on heap leaching and on community work.

 OD Expansion: BHP underground expansion and heap leach plans

 In July 2014 BHP Billiton applied for government approval to build and operate a demonstration-scale heap leaching plant at Olympic Dam.
 Heap leaching has not previously been used for uranium ore in Australia (that at Rum Jungle over 1965-71 was for copper), though it is increasingly favoured for low-grade hard-rock uranium ores overseas.
 BHP-B uses it on a large scale at its Spence copper mine in Chile.
 Laboratory and pilot scale trials of the technique using run of mill ore from the existing operations have shown promising results to date.
-The company expects to start construction of the demonstration plant in the second half of 2015, with a three-year trial period starting in late 2016.
+The company expected to start construction of the demonstration plant in the second half of 2015, with a three-year trial period starting in late 2016.

 Some 36,000 tonnes of ore – about one day's current mine production – will be used in the trial.
 The ore will be crushed, placed on an impermeable leach pad and treated with sulphuric acid for 300 days.
 This is expected to recover most of the uranium, and with the help of bacteria, something like half of the copper.
 The uranium would then be removed from the pregnant liquor by solvent extraction, after which the copper would be removed electrolytically.
 This essentially reverses the present sequence where most of the uranium is recovered by acid leaching the mill tailings after copper sulphide flotation.
 Following the heap leaching, the depleted ore remaining will be further crushed, ground and put through a dedicated flotation plant on site to recover the rest of the copper as sulphide, which would then be smelted as at present for all production.